Should I look at my credit reports before I start looking for a house?

 If the error is fixed, that’s great!

-But if it is not fixed, you need to sue under the Fair Credit Reporting Act (FCRA) and possibly other laws.
+But if it is not fixed, you need to consider suing under the Fair Credit Reporting Act (FCRA) and possibly other laws.

 If errors are not fixed, sue the responsible parties to make them fix the errors